-Planning strategies also involves analysing your competitors.
+Planning strategies also involves analyzing your competitors.
 An eye should always be cast on how they are developing their campaigns.
 Understanding your competitors will give you a better working knowledge of the marketplace.
 Ensure that you are also observing not just your current customers, but ones who you are actively pursuing.
 This will help you see where the differences in the two groups lie, allowing you to develop broader strategies that can cater to multiple groups at once.
 Additionally, these observations can be compiled in clearly defined data (such as revenue level, geographical location, etc.) that can then be used to enrich future strategies.

 Another facet of marketing strategy that can heavily affect marketing goals and objectives is your tactics.
 Tactics are, in essence, methods and channels you would use to pursue your objectives and goals.

 Let’s refer back to the aforementioned social media goals and objectives.
 While we’ve established where we’d like to finish and have a general idea of how to reach that milestone by regularly posting content, we have no clearly defined idea of what form that content might take.
-An appropriate tactic to utilise in this case would be running campaigns such as giveaways on our social media pages, as these campaigns are known to increase user engagement, and can significantly drive up follower counts.
+An appropriate tactic to utilize in this case would be running campaigns such as giveaways on our social media pages, as these campaigns are known to increase user engagement, and can significantly drive up follower counts.

 With all of this in mind, you should have a clear understanding of what goals and strategies are, how they interlink and work in synergy, and, lastly, how best to utilize both of them to help your business thrive.